This tutorial is modified from Taming the BEAST MASCOT Tutorial.

 4. Load the tree log file that BEAST 2 generated (it will end in “.trees” by default) as “Input Tree File”.
 For this tutorial, the tree log file is called h3n2.mascot.trees.
 If you select it from the file chooser, the parent path will automatically fill in and “YOUR_PATH” in the screen shot will be that parent path.

 5. Finally, for “Output File”, copy and paste the input file path but replace the h3n2.mascot.trees with h3n2.mascot.tree.
-This will create the file containing the resulting maximum clade credibility tree.
+This will create the file containing the resulting MAP tree.

 The image below shows a screenshot of TreeAnnotator with the necessary settings to create the summary tree.
 “YOUR_PATH” will be replaced to the corresponding path.